craftcms/feed-me/README.md

 You may choose multiple fields to determine if an entry is a duplicate.
 Most commonly, you'll want to compare the `Title` field, but can be any fields you require.

+**Add Entries:**

-**Add Entries:**Existing entries will be skipped and left untouched, new entries however, will be added to the section.
+Existing entries will be skipped and left untouched, new entries however, will be added to the section.
 Use case: Feed aggregation, blog entries, etc.

 _"I want to keep existing entries untouched but add new ones."_

+**Update Entries**

-**Update Entries:**Existing entries will have their fields updated with data from this feed.
+Existing entries will have their fields updated with data from this feed.
 Use case: Any feed which needs to be kept up to date.

 _"I want to update existing entries and add new ones."_

+**Delete Entries**

-**Delete Entries:**Delete all existing entries in this section, adding only entries from this feed. **Be careful.** Use case: Events, or when only data from the current feed is required.
+Delete all existing entries in this section, adding only entries from this feed. **Be careful.** Use case: Events, or when only data from the current feed is required.

 _"I want only the entries from this feed in this section."_